 The current mobile phone 'app' craze for capturing Pokemon is taking place in several church locations.
 You may have noticed small groups of youngsters wandering around our churchyard recently with their heads buried in their phones, stopping at various points.

 These are locations used for the Pokemon Go! game - they were originally recorded by players of a previous game called 'Ingress' and now Pokemon are making use of the same data.
 Around 150 different kinds of Pokemon can be captured and there are also 'gyms' (eg Vicar Street Gardens) where Pokemon 'battles' and 'training' take place.

 Alas, whoever first recorded the churchyard stops thought we were called 'St Mark's' and labelled a child's grave (Thomas Oakley's) - and our front doors thus.

 Guidance has been issued to churches by the Church of England digital media department about the new craze.
 Churches are encouraged to welcome Pokemon players - however they have also been made aware of the potential risks to vulnerable young people.

-Our holiday churches
+Parishioners' holiday churches

 Martin with the church of St Ia in the background.
 The church overlooks the delightful harbour at St Ives in Cornwall.

-Many people are away on holiday, or about to go - so if you have a camera, and would like to do so, please take some shots of the churches you discover/worship at on your travels and send them in for the rest of us to enjoy.
+Many people are still away on holiday, or about to go - so if you have a camera, and would like to do so, please take some shots of the churches you discover/worship at on your travels and send them in for the rest of us to enjoy.

 A photo from Roy and Linda Watkins' holiday travels to churches in Dorset.